top of page

 In the past, ERGs were formed organically within an organization, often stemming from a need for community and belonging.
 As ERGs sprouted randomly, there was a lack of structure, standardization and alignment with business objectives.

-Organizations with mature ERG programs structure ERGs like ‘mini organizations’ within the company.
+Organizations with mature ERG programs have an ERG Leadership structure in place.
+ERG Program Managers report into the Chief Human Resources Office (CHRO) or Chief Diversity Officer (CDO).
+Every ERG is in turn structured like a ‘mini organization’ within the company.
 Organizations that have been pioneers in the Employee Resource Group space have created and maintained a simple hierarchical structure which has served them wonderfully.

-At the top of the hierarchy is a Central ERG Management Team which is composed of at least one leadership team member (CXO) and multiple ERG leads.
-ERG leads are usually middle management or individuals who are passionate about certain ERGs and aspire to grow into future leaders of the organization.
+At the top of the hierarchy is a Central ERG Management Team which is composed of at least one leadership team member (CXO) and one or more ERG Leads.
+ERG Leads are usually middle management or individuals who are passionate about certain ERGs who aspire to grow into future leaders of the organization.

-The CXOs who are part of the Central ERG Management Team provide the support and validation needed for ERGs to flourish in an organization.
+The CXOs who are part of the Central ERG Management Team are the Executive sponsors of their respective ERGs.
+They provide the support and validation needed for ERGs to flourish in an organization.
 They function as the flag bearers of the company’s commitment to the ERG community and also keep the CEO in the loop about the activities of their respective ERGs.
-ERG leads are assigned objectives and metrics that fit in with the organization's business goals.
+ERG Leads are assigned objectives and metrics that fit in with the organization's business goals.
 They also enjoy the added advantage of working closely with the leadership team.
-ERG leads at times liaison with members of the external community through non-profit organizations, volunteer programs etc.
+ERG leads, at times, liaison with members of the external community through non-profit organizations, volunteer programs etc.

 ERGs can have multiple ‘Chapters’.
 Each Chapter is usually a region-based subset of an ERG and has a ‘Chapter Lead’.
 Chapters help in bringing regional flavors to ERGs; thus, adding a sense of depth and range to them.